 The worldwide spread of the novel coronavirus and its variants ("COVID-19") has caused broad business and social disruption across many industries and locations, both domestically and abroad.
 Further, the spread of COVID-19 has also caused significant volatility in U.S. and international debt and equity markets.
-To date, the COVID-19 pandemic has caused significant negative impacts across our industry, from trade availability, increases in the cost and availability of certain building materials and appliances, suspension of services in, and approvals by, local municipalities, delays in homes closings, increased cancellations, various and differing shelter in place orders by state, county, and other local municipalities, and disruptions in normal operating procedures, to volatile economic conditions and a decline in consumer confidence.
-Although there is optimism about the ongoing vaccine rollouts, infection and hospitalization rates have increased since the summer of 2021 and there remains significant uncertainty regarding how COVID-19 and its related effects will impact the U.S. and global economies going forward, including the level of unemployment, availability of debt, capital, the health of the mortgage markets, consumer confidence, and demand for our homes, and in turn, the impact it will have on our results.
+To date, the COVID-19 pandemic has caused significant negative impacts across our industry, from trade availability, labor shortages, increases in the cost and availability of certain building materials and appliances, suspension of services in, and approvals by, local municipalities, delays in homes closings, increased cancellations, various and differing shelter in place orders by state, county, and other local municipalities, and disruptions in normal operating procedures, to volatile economic conditions and a decline in consumer confidence.
+Although there remains optimism about the ongoing vaccine rollouts and progress in the development of advanced therapeutics, including oral antiviral medication, to combat COVID-19, infection and hospitalization rates have increased sharply recently due to a new variant and there remains significant uncertainty regarding how COVID-19 and its related effects will impact the U.S. and global economies going forward, including the level of unemployment, inflation, labor and supply shortages, availability of debt, capital, the health of the mortgage markets, consumer confidence, and demand for our homes, and in turn, the impact it will have on our results.